-Data going to through a network is purely innocent packets.
+Data going through a network is purely innocent packets.
 They say they encrypt it, but then there are always those backdoors.
-The trick here is to ensure an https channel on the webpage you are entering your passwords.
+The trick here is to ensure an HTTPS channel on the webpage you are entering your passwords.
 Make sure your network is not being sniffed.
 The best, use a VPN.

 3. People are more dangerous:

 It is not very likely that someone will come personally for you as a machine.
 Humans are more likely to attack you virtually with these mechanisms.
 The best way to stay safe is to act smart in cyberspace with who you connect and how you behave.